 Magical in itself, Ironlyn had defied attempts by the King and the Magi Proctors to force their way into it.
 Unable to break the wards or decipher the spell that created them, the Proctors continually searched for members of the bloodline in the hope they would be able to control them and in turn control so powerful a resource.

-The family belonged to the cabal dedicated to helping Magi escape the Proctors.
+The family belonged to the Magi Cadre dedicated to helping Magi escape the Proctors.
 Joined by Kathlea’s parents, the family traveled around the kingdom in wagons, eking out a living selling spices, potions and medicine to various villages, while a cousin without Magi abilities held Ironlyn for them.
 On Rebecca’s tenth birthday, the Proctors found her mother.
 Her grandparents had driven their wagon into a nearby village to meet their contact and pick up a Magi hiding there.
 Kathlea and Maxton had stayed behind because it was rumored the Proctors were in the village, and Lewys Maginogion felt that two traveler wagons would draw too much attention.